oracle-terraform-modules/terraform-oci-oke/docs/instructions.md

 ## Known Issues

 - The subnet allocation algorithm must be tested more thoroughly for the 2-subnet node pool topology.
 At the moment, ensure all 3 worker subnets are enabled to avoid unknown problems.

-- The imageocids for the bastion instances have been hardcoded to avoid an extra lookup.
-If you during a terraform run, the image cannot be found, check the available [image ocids][image ocids] and update the values accordingly in terraform.tfvars.
-Alternatively, you may supply your own image ocids.
-At the moment, all scripts are meant for Oracle Linux only, although they should work for CentOS too.

 - You need to be part of Administrators' group in order to use instance_principals